Growing Up an Artist

 Professional Art Career

 As a professional artist, Hubley worked as an illustrator for several Philadelphia ad agencies and corporations including 10 years with RCA Corporation.
 During this time, she created illustrations for corporate ads, video productions, and magazines.
-For a while, she painted part time while she pursued corporate life as a book editor for McGraw-Hill Books, an analyst for a Fortune 500 consulting company, and a web designer for her own web company.
+For a while, she painted part time while she pursued corporate life as a book editor for McGraw-Hill Books, a director for a Fortune 500 consulting company, and a web designer for her own web company.
 Also during that time, she illustrated over 20 books and trade magazines.
-She returned to painting full time several years ago.
+She returned to oil painting full time several years ago.
 Hubley currently shows her work in her own art gallery in St. Augustine, Florida and several prominent Southern U.S. galleries.
 She gives regular painting classes and workshops, and has been included in many private collections worldwide.

 Influences: Art Journeys